Akansh475/inkscape-extensions/docs/authors/units.rst

 What is the dimension of an object in a specified unit in the user coordinate system?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are relatively few use cases for this, but if you want to, you can also convert from user units to any unit.
+You can also convert from user units to any unit.
 This is done using :meth:`BaseElement.to_dimensional <inkex.elements._base.BaseElement.to_dimensional>`.

 >>> svg.to_dimensional(svg.getElementById("c2").radius, "px")